intel-analytics/BigDL-2.x/pyzoo/zoo/zouwu/README.md

 ### Forecast using Forecast Models (without AutoML)

-The forecast models all derive from [tfpark.KerasModels](https://analytics-zoo.github.io/master/#APIGuide/TFPark/model/).
+The forecast models are all derived from [tfpark.KerasModels](https://analytics-zoo.github.io/master/#APIGuide/TFPark/model/).

 1. To start, you need to create a forecast model.
 Specify ```horizon``` and ```feature_dim``` in constructor.
     * horizon: steps to look forward